ghorint2t/scripts/README.md

 - Option to filter out DLCs
 - Option to filter out owned games
 - Integration with wishlist/cart from the store
+- Grid state (column widths, visibility and filters) are saved in browser local storage

 ## Details